Victorians love their sport.

 These principles apply to everyone involved in sport in Victoria, no matter what role they play.

-The Fair Play Code first came into effect on 1 July 2018.
 Victoria's sporting organisations who receive funding from the Victorian Government are required to actively promote, adhere to and enforce the Fair Play Code.

 Frequently Asked Questions